In our community, a teen transitioning has an entirely different connotations than it does for the rest of the world.

 Here is more advice when things go awry:

 Let your son’s case worker at the local MRA know of obstacles you are experiencing.
-That is what they are there for.
+They can help with the Medicaid application, which is 20 pages long and must be done just right.